 - Welding of materials needs the data for metal’s melting point temperature.

 Melting Point of Steel:

 The melting point of steel depends on the type of steel.
-This alloy contains traces of other alloying elements those are added purposely to improve its corrosion resistance, ease of fabrication, and strength.
-Depending the presence and percentage of alloying element, the melting point of steel varies.
+This alloy contains traces of other alloying elements that are added purposely to improve its corrosion resistance, ease of fabrication, and strength.
+Depending on the presence and percentage of alloying elements, the melting point of steel varies.
 In general, steel’s melting point is around 1370°C (2500°F) but it varies within a range.
 Let us explore the melting point of steel with the below-mentioned five main types of steel:

 Melting Point of Carbon Steel: Low Carbon Steel contains carbon (0.05 to 0.15 wt%), copper (0.6%), manganese (1.65%), and silicon (0.6%).
 The melting point of low carbon steel is 1410°C (2570°F).